Frogli/omnis-themes/README.md

 1. Select the theme in de list under **Custom Themes** and click **Apply Custom Theme**.

 ## Contributing
 Please feel free to fork this repository and create your own themes.
+The [Omnis Studio Programming Guide](http://www.omnis.net/documentation/programming/index.jsp?detail=01omnistools.html#color-themes-and-appearance) has a chapter how to get started.

 If you want you can ask for a pull-request to incorporate them in this repository.
 To get the pull-request apporved you have to provide the .json theme file along with a screenshot of how the theme looks like in the method editor containing some sample code.

 ## TODO
-* sample code file
+* Contributing guide
+* Creating your own theme guide